Gōgen Yamaguchi: World War II

-During his military tour in Manchuria in World War II, Gōgen was captured by the Soviet military in 1942 and incarcerated as a prisoner of war in a Russian concentration camp; it was here that he battled and defeated a live tiger according to his autobiography (cited above).
-Gōgen Yamaguchi was originally targeted for hard labour in the POW camp; however, he had impressed even these hard-nosed Russians and who discovered who he was and requested that he teach karate-dō to the Russian soldiers, it was then that, 'the prisoner became the master of the guards, who became his students'.
+During his military tour in Manchuria in World War II, Gōgen was captured by the Soviet military in 1942 and incarcerated as a prisoner of war in a Russian concentration camp.
+He was originally targeted for hard labour in the POW camp.
+However, he had impressed even the hard-nosed Russians.
+They discovered who he was and requested that he teach karate-dō to the Russian soldiers.
+It was then that, 'the prisoner became the master of the guards, who became his students'.
+He claimed that it was here that he battled and defeated a live tiger, after he was locked in a cell with the beast which his captors expected would devour him.
+This claim has created much controversy; however, Russian sources from the time would need to be located in order to verify this event.

-In 1945, Gōgen returned to Japan where he re-opened his initial karate-dō dojo in Nippori, which was later destroyed by fire, and advertised with a sign outside reading Gōjū-ryū-kai.
-Many people thought his school was closed forever and that he had been killed in the war; accordingly Gōgen held large exhibitions in Tokyo, which showcased the various Chinese and Japanese martial arts that he had experienced.
+In 1945, Gōgen returned to Japan, where he re-opened his initial karate-dō dojo (which was later destroyed by fire) in Nippori and advertised with a sign outside reading 'Gōjū-ryū-kai' Many people thought his school was closed forever and that he had been killed in the war; accordingly, Gōgen held large exhibitions in Tokyo, which showcased the various Chinese and Japanese martial arts that he had experienced.
 His school reopened and moved at a later date to the Suginami-ku area of Tokyo.
 Here he quickly expanded throughout a network of independent Gōjū-ryū dojo.
 The rapid growth and expansion was reinforced by Gōgen's energetic and forceful persona, which resulted in a worldwide network of karate schools, which he alone built into a powerful martial arts empire.

-Mention must be made here of Gōgen Yamaguchi's legendary discussion noted in his autobiography regarding his military duty in Manchuria during World War II, whereby Gōgen was a prisoner of War of the Soviet Army in 1942 and incarcerated at a Russian concentration camp; it was here that he admitted having battled and defeated a live tiger, after he was locked in a cell with the beast which his captors expected would devour him.
-Certainly this admission has created much controversy; however, Russian sources from the time would need to be located in order to verify the extent of the veracity of this event.

 Registers the name Gōjū-Kai, opens his Honbu Dojo

-Gōgen Yamaguchi established the Gōjū-kai Headquarters in Suginami-ku, Tokyo, Japan, nearby to the busy shopping precinct of Roppongi.
-By 1950 Gōjū-kai Headquarters was officially relocated to the Suginami Tokyo school which contributed to an almost tripling of membership to 450,000 according to his autobiography.
-Five years later he officially chartered the I.K.G.A.
-Later in 1964, Gōgen Yamaguchi along with other founder members Ōtsuka Hironori from Wadō-ryū; Nakayama Masatoshi from Shotokan; Mabuni Kenei and Iwata Manzao of Shitō-ryū, unified all the karate dojo in Japan to form the All Japan Karate-dō Federation which is still in existence today as the Japan Karate Federation (JKF).
+Gōgen Yamaguchi established the Gōjū-kai Headquarters in Suginami-ku, Tokyo, Japan, near the busy shopping precinct of Roppongi.
+By 1950, Gōjū-kai Headquarters was officially relocated to the Suginami Tokyo school, which contributed to an almost tripling of membership to 450,000, according to his autobiography.
+Five years later, he officially chartered the I.K.G.A.
+Later in 1964, Gōgen Yamaguchi along with other founder members Ōtsuka Hironori from Wadō-ryū; Nakayama Masatoshi from Shotokan; Mabuni Kenei and Iwata Manzao of Shitō-ryū, unified all the karate dojo in Japan to form the All Japan Karate-dō Federation, which is still in existence today as the Japan Karate Federation (JKF).